PNC Bank Review

 This credit card doesn't come with a welcome bonus, so don't count on a big initial bump.

 What users are saying about PNC's credit cards

 Curtis Arnold, a finance writer with Huffington Post listed PNC credit cards as among the best cards to consider if you're looking for a0% balance transfer.

 But if it's points you're after, stay away.
-The reviews are overwhelmingly negative and the value simply isn't there.
+The reviews are significantly negative and the value simply isn't there.

 At that level, the value you'll receive is 1/5 of 1 cent per point.